ThatXliner/blog/src/content/blog/for-the-8th-graders.md

 ## A bit about me

-I'm an academic-focused programmer and musician (so my 2 categories are AMSE and Music) that goes to Valley Christian because it's a Christian school.
+I'm an academic-focused programmer and musician (so my 2 categories are AMSE and Music) who goes to Valley Christian because it's a Christian school.
 I would recommend you read my [philosophy on high school](#my-personal-philosophy-for-high-school-in-general) at the end of this blog as it should really help with showing you my internal reasons for my decisions.

 ## What classes should I take?